mjs375/Portfolio/GitHub_Tutorial.md

     - ```!``` => *prefix unignores a file, e.g. ```*.log```, ```!example.log``` (exceptions to general patterns, BUT you can't unignore something inside an ignored directory).*
     - ```**``` => *can be used to match any number of directories*
     - ```#``` => any line that starts with ```#``` are comments
+  - ```$ git rm --cached <filename>```: *removes the cached version of the file (in remote Github), does not delete local copy.
+This command must be entered if a file is already tracked but you want it to now be ignored.*

 ### Github Actions / Workflow (.yml)
 - Set up a new workflow for your project: